"During times like these we have to look to the human aspect of one another. Remind ourselves that the only monster we must fear is within."

 "Yeah, I’ve got something to say to those who decided I wasn’t like everyone else—fuck you!"

 While working in a factory, her father became paralyzed in a work accident from the waist down.
-Her mother attempted working as a waitress at a local restaurant, but even her tips couldn’t last them the week.
+What her mother earned couldn’t last them the week.
 Paulina started dealing at around eighteen, right at the beginning of the MRA, but like others, she didn’t give it much of a second thought.
-She wasn’t a mutant.
-What could it do to her?
 It didn’t take much time for Paulina to be caught dealing on the streets.
 When the police attempted to arrest her she and her friend made a run for it.
 A nearby Sentinel aided the police, detecting her and her friend as mutants.
-Luckily for them a couple of members of the Underground were nearby and managed to dismantle the Sentinel and pull the two mutants away before the rest of the police followed.
-Unfortunately, while battling the Sentinel, her friend ended up wounded and it was too late even if Paulina discovered her mutation at that very moment.
-She doesn’t come up to the surface much, only patching up those who come to the Underground wounded after a run in with Sentinels.
-She’s entirely willing to heal others, never seeing a problem with it.
+Luckily for them a couple of members of the Underground were nearby and managed to help them.
+Unfortunately, while battling the Sentinel, her friend ended up wounded; it was too late even if Paulina discovered her mutation at that very moment.
 She prefers living in the Underground and away from home.
 While she still deals, any money made goes directly to her family who are aware of her situation.
 Every Sentinel has her programmed as a dangerous mutant and so deadly force is allowed on her.
 For her own safety and for the safety of her family she only surfaces when necessary and almost always needs to drop a Sentinel on its feet when she does.

-- feels a sense of belonging and loyalty to the Underground and would do anything necessary to protect it
+- She feels a sense of belonging and loyalty to the Underground and would do anything necessary to protect it.

 Face Claim: Christian Serratos